manicporcupine/C4D-Optimisation-scripts/README.md

 - **Select Instances.py**
   Selects both the selected object(s) and all instances that reference them.
 Works whether you select a master or one of its instances.

+- **Select Duplicates.py**
+  (Also listed under Converting to instances—this can be used purely to pick out duplicates before conversion.)

+- **Select Duplicates via Point Cloud.py**
+  (Also listed under Converting to instances—this is ideal for CAD imports where exact hash matching might fail.)

 ---

 ## ✍️ Naming & Renaming